mdn/content/files/en-us/web/css/css_box_sizing/understanding_aspect-ratio/index.md

   }
 }

-/* if the viewort is very tall but not very wide */
+/* If the viewport is very tall but not very wide */
 @media (aspect-ratio < 9 / 16) {
   iframe.instagram,
   iframe.tiktok {